KSchopmeyer/smipyping/README.md

     simpleping httpd://10.1.132.75 -u blah -p blah -n somenamespace -v

 This will test the server at 10.1.132.75 with user name blah and password blah

+- simplepingall - Script that executes simpleping against every entry in the userbase.

+- serversweep - does a sweep against the ipaddresses/ports defined on input to find open ports and if the flag is set to use the userbase determines if any servers that do have the defined ports open are in the data base.

+- explore - Deep explore against servers defined in the user base.

+Today the user base is a simple csv file that is in the root directory of the smipyping installation.
+We do have a problem in that I assume it is in the same directory that you are using to execute.